kjs3107/kjs3107/README.md

   - Email: ketki385@gmail.com

 ## About Me
+"In the alchemy of code and curiosity, I, the data scientist, transmute raw data into golden insights, crafting a tapestry of knowledge in the intricate loom of analytics."

-I am a recent graduate with a strong foundation in Electronics and Telecommunication.
-Intrigued by the endless possibilities of AI and ML, I am on a journey to blend my skills in these domains to create impactful solutions. 🌌
+ I am on a journey to blend my skills in these domains to create impactful solutions.🌌..Willing to look forward in this domain....

 ## My GitHub Stats